KyoriPowered/adventure-docs/source/minimessage.rst

 Insertion
 ************

-Allow insertion of text into chat via shift click
+Allow insertion of text into the chat bar via a shift-click (if you want to insert text on a normal left click, use the :ref:`Click` tags inner tag ``suggest_command``).

 Tag
    ``<insertion:_text_>``